 What is Illness Anxiety Disorder?

 Illness anxiety disorder is a phobia of suffering from severe medical illness.
 A person suffering from Illness Anxiety Disorder stays extra health conscious and does more than necessary.
-For them, little signs like normal coughing, skin rashes, mild fever, cold, body pain, sweating, and indigestion could be alarming.
-They stress extra over the tiny signals, physical ups and downs and treat them as a sign of life-threatening disease.
+For them, little signs like regular coughing, skin rashes, mild fever, cold, body pain, sweating, and indigestion could be alarming.
+They stress extra over the tiny signals, physical ups and downs, and treat them as a sign of life-threatening disease.

 Illness Anxiety Disorder Treatment

-There are various ways to treat Illness Anxiety Disorder but the main goal is to control the patient’s fear.
+There are various ways to treat Illness Anxiety Disorder, but the main goal is to control the patient’s fear.
 The main aim of this treatment is to eliminate the stress and discomfort that often leads them to the doctor.

 CBT (Cognitive Behavioural Therapy) and ERP (Exposer Response Prevention) are the most effective Illness Anxiety Disorder Treatment.
-They are way more potent if combined together as ACT (Acceptance and Commitment Therapy).
+They are way more potent if combined as ACT (Acceptance and Commitment Therapy).

 How CBT (Cognitive Behavioural Therapy) Works as a Treatment

 In this session, the patient is likely to meet the doctor once or twice a week if the case is severe.
-However, the number of the visit goes down in mild cases.
+However, the number of visit goes down in mild cases.
 Usually, there are 5 to 20 sessions in CBT treatment.
 Each therapy session lasts for 30 to 60 minutes.

 How ERP (Exposer Response Prevention) Works as a Treatment

 Exposer Response Prevention Therapy motivates the patient to face their fears and advises not to curb the obsessive thoughts.
-In fact, ERP therapist encourages the patient to think about their obsessive thoughts and then not to worry about it.
+ERP therapist encourages the patient to think about their obsessive thoughts and then not to worry about it.
 It is more like pushing the hydrophobic into a river and then encourages them to come out of it.

-In ERP Flooding treatment often cure Illness Anxiety Disorder.
+In ERP, Flooding treatment often cure Illness Anxiety Disorder.
 In this therapy, the patients suffering from Illness Anxiety Disorder comes in front of their worst fears.
 The therapist put them under such situations where they encounter their fears.
 Then they tell them to be in that situation until their anxiety reduces to some extent.

 How ACT (Acceptance and Commitment Therapy) Works

 ACT originated from its parent therapy CBT.
 In this therapy, patients stop ignoring and denying their disorder.
 They accept and respond to the treatment.
-Doctors teach them to accept their issues and told them to commit to their treatment.
+Doctors taught them to get their issues and told them to commit to their treatment.
 This therapy involves both accepting and encountering fears.
 Then the therapist applies the various tricks to pull the patient out of the disorder.
 All these exercises are kind of similar to ERP but less crucial.
 That’s why it’s a mixture of CBT and ERP.